idaholab/moose/modules/doc/content/citing.md

 }
 ```

-If this application uses the MultiApp system, please also cite the following.
+If your application uses the MultiApp system, please also cite the following.

 ```
 @article{gaston2015physics,